My Little Pony Tales: Main

 Sweetheart, a white pony with dark pink hair, dislikes letting anyone down, however, she occasionally finds herself in the middle of fights between her friends.
 She tends to see the good in ponies, including ones that seem bad like Teddy, whom she likes.
 Her friends don't like Teddy and this causes friction between them.
-She is the oldest of four ponies; two of her siblings are named Sugar and Peaches.
+She has a younger sister named Sugar.
 She wants to be a doctor when she grows up.
 Her flank symbol is a big red heart that is surrounded by three little orange hearts.